Alexandre Bonvin bio photo

 Note that HADDOCK3 is still in heavy development and as such the software is evolving quickly.

-• HADDOCK3 antibody-antigen docking: This tutorial demonstrates the use of HADDOCK3 for predicting the structure of an antibody-antigen complex using information about the hypervariable loops of the antibody and either the entire surface of the antigen or a loose definition of the epitope.
-It illustrates the modularity of HADDOCK3 by introducing a new workflow not possible under the current HADDOCK2.X versions.
+• Antibody-antigen docking: This tutorial demonstrates the use of HADDOCK3 for predicting the structure of an antibody-antigen complex using information about the hypervariable loops of the antibody and a loose definition of the epitope determined through NMR experiments.
 As HADDOCK3 only exists as a command line version, this tutorial does require some basic Linux expertise.

-• HADDOCK3 protein-glycan modelling and docking: This tutorial shows how to use HADDOCK3 to dock a glycan to a protein, provided that some information exists about the protein binding site.
+• Protein-Glycan modelling and docking: This tutorial shows how to use HADDOCK3 to dock a glycan to a protein, provided that some information exists about the protein binding site.
+As HADDOCK3 only exists as a command line version, this tutorial does require some basic Linux expertise.

-• Haddock3 basic protein-DNA docking tutorial: This tutorial demonstrates the use of Haddock3 for predicting the structure of a protein-DNA complex in which two protein units bind to the double-stranded DNA in a symmetrical manner (reference structure 3CRO).
+• Protein-DNA docking tutorial: This tutorial demonstrates the use of Haddock3 for predicting the structure of a protein-DNA complex in which two protein units bind to the double-stranded DNA in a symmetrical manner (reference structure 3CRO).
 In addition to provided ambiguous restraints used to drive the docking, symmetry restraints are also defined to enforce symmetrical binding to the protein.
-This tutorial is using a local version of Haddock3, and therefore requires the use of a terminal and some basic command line expertise.
+As HADDOCK3 only exists as a command line version, this tutorial does require some basic Linux expertise.